UPDATED: Why Do You Need A Brand Style Guide For Your Business?

 What is a brand style guide?

-Why do you need a brand style guide for your business?
+Why do you need style guides for branding?

 New employees will have guidance on your brand from day one.

-With guidelines spelled out, managers and editors will spend less time fixing mistakes or repeatedly going over directions for how to use different elements or match tone.
-Communications will be able to stay “on-brand” more easily.
+With guidelines spelled out, managers and editors will spend less time fixing mistakes or repeatedly going over directions for how to use different elements or match the tone.
+This helps companies to stay on-brand easily.

 There will be less confusion with inconsistent messaging.